-1 property acquired prior to the move.
-The ultimate treatment of the relevant account will depend 2 upon whether it can be proved that the money in the account was traceable to community 3 property.
-4 5 SECTION 6.
-DISPOSITION OF PROPERTY RIGHTS AT DEATH.
-6 (a) Except as otherwise provided in subsection (b), one-half of the property to which this 7 [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition by the 8 decedent at death.
-9 (b) If, at death, a decedent purports to dispose of property belonging to the surviving 10 spouse to a third person and disposes of other property to the surviving spouse, the court must 11 require the surviving spouse to elect either to between retaining the disposition to the surviving 12 spouse or asserting rights under this [act].
-13 (c) Subject to subsection (d), one-half of the property to which this [act] applies belongs 14 to the decedent and is subject to disposition by the decedent at death.
-15 Alternative A 16 (d) The property that belongs to the decedent under subsection (c) is not subject to 17 elective-share rights of the surviving spouse.
-18 Alternative B 19 (d) For the purpose of calculating the augmented estate and elective-share rights, the 20 property under subsection (a) is deemed to be property of the surviving spouse and property 21 under subsection (c) is deemed to be property of the decedent.
-The value of property under 22 subsection (a) must be applied and credited in satisfaction of the elective share rights of the 23 surviving spouse.]
-End of Alternatives 24 25 (e) [Except for the purpose of calculating the augmented estate and elective-share rights, this] [This] section does not apply to property paid or transferred to the surviving spouse by right of survivorship or under a revocable trust or other nonprobate transfer instrument. that:
+- (a) Except as otherwise provided in subsection (b), one-half of the property to which this [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition by the decedent at death. - (b) If, at death, a decedent purports to dispose of property belonging to the surviving spouse to a third person and disposes of other property to the surviving spouse, the court must require the surviving spouse to elect either to retain the disposition to the surviving spouse or

-(1) at the death of the decedent, was held by spouses with a right of survivorship and was paid or transferred to the surviving spouse of the decedent; or on death of the decedent to the surviving spouse.
+1 assert rights under this [act].
+2 (c) Subject to subsection (d), one-half of the property to which this [act] applies belongs 3 to the decedent and is subject to disposition by the decedent at death.
+4 Alternative A 5 (d) The property that belongs to the decedent under subsection (c) is not subject to 6 elective-share rights of the surviving spouse.
+7 Alternative B 8 (d) For the purpose of calculating the augmented estate and elective-share rights, the 9 property under subsection (a) is deemed to be property of the surviving spouse and property 10 under subsection (c) is deemed to be property of the decedent.
+[The value of property under 11 subsection (a) must be applied and credited in satisfaction of the elective share rights of the 12 surviving spouse.]
+13 End of Alternatives 14 (e) [Except for the purpose of calculating the augmented estate and elective-share rights, 15 this] [This] section does not apply to property paid or transferred to the surviving spouse by 16 right of survivorship or under a revocable trust or other nonprobate transfer instrument.
+17 (f) This section does not limit the right of a surviving spouse to [a homestead] [an 18 exempt property] [a family] allowance.
+19 20 21 22 23 Legislative Note: A traditional elective-share state should adopt Alternative A and should adopt the language beginning with the word "this" in subsection (e).
+An augmented-estate elective-share state whose statute does not adequately address rights in community property should adopt Alternative B and should adopt the language beginning with word "except" in subsection (e).
+24 25 Comment 26 27 28 29 Under subsection (a), at the death of one spouse, one-half the property to which this act applies belongs to the surviving spouse.
+This is universal approach of community property states.
+As a result, the decedent cannot dispose of the property belonging to the surviving spouse by will or intestate succession.
+An attempt to do so would be ineffective.